 1. Setting Small Goals Builds Momentum

 Sometimes we set goals that are too grand to accomplish in one big swoop.
-While having large dreams important, and a good step in goal setting, achieving a large dream takes time and effort.
-A great step in between is to create several smaller steps and break them into milestones that are achievable.
+While it is important to have large dreams, achieving a large dream takes time and effort.
+A great step in-between is to create several smaller steps and break them into milestones that are achievable.
 These little successes help you create momentum to build greater success in the future.
-That allows us to also achieve more, experience the joy of those achievements, and use that joy as motivation to continue further.
+These little successes allow us to also achieve more.
+Experience the joy of those achievements and use that joy as motivation to continue further.

 2. You Must Understand Why You Set Your Goal

-When you set a goal, you must understand why you’re setting that goal and your own personal rewards.
+When you set a goal, you must understand why you’re setting that goal and your rewards.
 You need to have clarity.
-You need to completely understand why you are setting each goal and what the consequences each goal will have on your life if/when you reach them.
+You need to thoroughly understand why you are setting each goal and the consequences each goal will have on your life if/when you reach them.

-Often we set goals that we THINK we need to set, but do not have the actual desire to achieve.
-We know that these goals have positive implications for our family, for our relationships, for our jobs, for our children or for our friends, so we choose them without thinking about our internal motivations.
+Often, we set goals that we THINK we need to set but do not have the actual desire to achieve.
+We know that these goals have positive implications for our family, our relationships, our jobs, our children or our friends, so we choose them without thinking about our internal motivations.

 3. You Need to Have Clearly Defined Expectations With Your Goals

-Realism is important with setting goals.
-Without realism you end up shooting for a goal that no one in the world can achieve.
+Realism is critical in setting goals.
+Without realism, you end up shooting for a goal that no one in the world can achieve.
 Goals should be far enough out that you are challenged, but it is also important that you have clearly defined expectations.
-That way when you are able to achieve your goals you know exactly what you did to get there, and if you fall a little bit short you understand what you could have hoped to accomplished based on your current scenario.
+That way when you can achieve your goals, you know exactly what you did to get there, and if you fall a little bit short, you understand what you could have hoped to accomplish based on your current scenario.
 Ask yourself what expectations you have for this goal, but in terms of what you hope to achieve and what you can realistically complete if you give it enough effort.

 4. Keep Your Goals in Front of You